bluzDK/bluz-docs/docs/tutorials/bootloader.md

 To update firmware, you must perform the following steps:

-1. Enter Safe Mode as described above
+1. Enter Setup Mode as described above
 2. Run the command:

     > python update_fw.py -s [serial port*]